navu-co/api-node/README.md

 ### Question Flags
 Following are the flags that may be associated with a question and can be used to include or exclude questions in the filter for fetchQuestions:
-- **bot**: This question was asked by a visitor who appeared to be a bot
 - **custom-skill**:  This question was answered using a custom skill
+- **tool**: A tool was used (other than file-search) to answer this question
 - **note**:  This question has a note associated with it
 - **out-of-scope**:  It appears that this question was "out of scope" meaning that it did not appear to be relevant to the company or website
 - **thumbs-up**:  This question was marked with a "thumbs up", suggesting that the answer was particularly good
 - **thumbs-down**:  This question was marked with a "thumbs down", suggesting that the answer was disappointing
 - **unanswered**:  It appears that the AI was unable to answer this question
+- **assisted-entry**: This question was asked using some mechanism other than the user directly entering text.
+For example, they may have used a prompt or suggested question.
+- **preview**: This question was asked by someone who was using Navu's preview capability, therefore typically by an employee or affiliate

 ## Visitors
 To fetch the web visitors that have been tracked by Navu, use `fetchVisitors`.